Centre: Centre for Lifelong Learning

 This Course is specifically to look at the issues of ageing individuals in the context of their immediate life environment.
 Hence, the Course is for preparing students to develop appropriate skills in planning and implementing developmental and therapeutic interventions.
 It will equip the student with knowledge and skills to create opportunities that facilitate the experience of ageing as an enriching one.

-1. To understand the normative development in later life with a commitment to the well-being of Older Adults.
+Explain normative development in later life with a commitment to the well-being of Older Adults.

-2. To identify the key features and relevance of the different intervention models: Therapeutic (Remedial), Preventive, Developmental.
+Identify the key features and relevance of the different intervention models: Therapeutic (Remedial), Preventive, Developmental.

-3. To recognise and respond appropriately to the needs of Older Adults living within and away from the family environment.
+Recognise and respond appropriately to the needs of Older Adults living within and away from the family environment.

-Lifespan Perspective on Human Development:
+(i) Lifespan Perspective on Human Development:

 Life Transitions and related needs.